esno/matthiashauber.de/content/trash/systemd.md

 ## systemd daemon-reexec

-when systemd service restart stuck on `systemd-tty-ask-password-agent`
+when systemd service-restart stucks on `systemd-tty-ask-password-agent`

     systemctl daemon-reexec